 - Check public interest job boards regularly.
 We receive new opportunities from employers daily and post them to our 1L summer job feed.
 Make it a habit to check that feed, as well as PSJD and other public interest job boards, regularly.
 Note that these resources are different from other job boards not specific to a public interest search, including CSM and LinkedIn.

 - Be geographically open.
 Consider applying not just to organizations that are in locations where you may want to relocate after graduation, but where interesting legal work is being done.
 Consider organizations in the Midwest, South, and abroad, that tend to see fewer applications from HLS students or might be hiring on a later timeline.
 Also, remember that many internships may be conducted remotely.

 - Apply to organizations facing high levels of need.
-Communities across the country have been ravaged by the COVID-19 pandemic and are in dire need of legal assistance.
+Communities across the country are in dire need of legal assistance.
 Many legal services organizations are interested in hiring HLS students but don’t have the time to draft and circulate a job description.
 Affirmatively reach out to these organizations to express an interest in serving their clients and inquire about summer opportunities.

 - Pick up the phone.
 There is nothing worse than spending an hour or two drafting a cover letter, only to find that an internship position has already been filled.
 A quick phone call to ask whether an employer has already completed their hiring process can save precious time and energy.